ArtOfCode-/concaten/README.md

 down; since I don't have unlimited access to your machine, I can't really find the bug.

+I'd also appreciate it if you ran the main executable (`./concaten`) on any of the code samples, especially `demo.ctn`.

 ---

 **A note about versions**: My format is `major.milestone.submilestone`, where